Online shopping changing general merchandise retail

 What to Watch

-• Universal cart and cross-surface checkout, especially whether carts can persist across search, video, email, chat, and marketplace portals.
+- Shared cart and checkout, especially whether carts can persist across search, video, email, chat, and marketplace portals.

 What's new